 Our Favorite New Music from the Blue Ridge and Beyond

-Every month our editors curate a playlist of new music, mainly focusing on independent artists from the South.
-This winter we’re highlighting new tunes from King Gizzard & the Lizard Wizard, Pony Bradshaw, and a collaboration between Andrew Bird and Phoebe Bridgers.
+Every month, our editors curate a playlist of new music, mainly focusing on independent artists from the South.
+In February we’re highlighting new tunes from Tyler Ramsey and Hurray for the Riff Raff.

 Best known for his stretch as lead guitarist in Band of Horses, Tyler Ramsey has been a fixture on the Blue Ridge music scene since the early 2000s.
 The western North Carolina tunesmith played in the Asheville indie folk band DrugMoney and has released a handful of solo albums starting with a 2004 self-titled effort.
 He’s got another record—produced by indie heavyweight producer Phil Ek (Fleet Foxes, Father John Misty) under his own name coming this month, and the title track is a weighty, pensive rock tune that wishes for a turnaround in our current divisive times. – J.F.

 Bold is the band that dares to cover a song symbolic of a musical movement, but Asheville’s Holler Choir does just that with their rendition of Nirvana’s “Heart Shaped Box.”
 Clint Roberts’ vocals echo Kurt Cobain’s haunted spirit, while soaring dobro and fiddle runs cast against stark percussion and droning clawhammer banjo capture the eerie, desperate emotion of the song, allowing Holler Choir to put a masterful acoustic spin on a grunge rock classic. – D.S.